Haufe-Lexware/api-style-guide/rest-principles/rest-principles.md

 Should you use hyphens, underscores, or camelCase to delimit words in the URIs?

 There are many, many different articles and opinions about that.
 Finally we decided to go with underscores.
+This applies to URIs, field names, hypermedia labels and any other meta elements included in the response.

 > **Use underscores.
 Do not use acronyms.
 Use small caps.**